 I learned that, as stated in the Buddhist Heart Sutra, form is emptiness and emptiness is form.
 Emptiness here means not having a separate existence, which means interconnection or inter-being (Thich Nhat Hanh).
 According to another translation of the Heart Sutra, form is boundlessness (Tanahashi: The Heart Sutra).
 I began to explore the Heart Sutra in 1979 with Master Lim in Malaysia, whose unpublished translation of the Hart Sutra states: the visible (form) is the invisible.

 Form can be named, whereas boundlessness remains unnamable.
 Hence, everything that is named is actually unnamable because it is boundless.
 When we read in the Heart Sutra that there is no birth and no death, it means that birth and death, named as separate events, do not exist because they are boundless.
 Similarly, there is no suffering, no old age, no goodness, no evil, there are no emotions such as anger and fear, no thoughts, no sensations, no perceptions, etc. (see, for example, Karl Brunnhölzl: The Heart Attack Sutra).
-We have to go beyond all of them because they are boundless and unnameable (although we name them for practical reasons).
+We have to go beyond all of them because they are all boundless and unnameable (although we name them for practical reasons).
 Thus, the Heart Sutra reminds us not to get trapped in anything that is named but to go beyond it.
 It culminates in the mantra: Go, go, go beyond, go totally beyond, be rooted in the ground of enlightenment (The Dalai Lama’s translation).
 Our true nature is beyond name and form.

 Whereas the Heart Sutra states that form is boundlessness, which means that the namable is the unnamable, the Daodejing (Tao Te Ching) refers to the source of both, stating that both the namable (form) and the unnamable (boundlessness) arise from the same source.
 “This source is called darkness.
 Darkness within darkness.
 The gateway to all understanding” (Stephen Mitchell’s translation) or “the gateway to all mystery” (translation by Addis and Lombardo).

 When I was a student at university all I knew was form, the multitude of forms: I, my mother, my father, animals, plants, etc. Later in my life, I discovered emptiness, boundlessness, oneness.
 And then, as I became familiar with the Heart Sutra, I learned that form is emptiness and emptiness is form.
 And finally, as I studied the Daodejing, I learned that form and emptiness arise from the same source, darkness “darker than any mystery” (Waley’s translation, see Shantena Augusto Sabbatini: Lao Tzu: Tao Te Ching, Chapter 1).
-Maybe the nonduality of form and emptiness implies the source?
+The nonduality of form and emptiness implies the source.

 I learned to remain skeptical of doctrines (scientific, philosophical, religious, etc.).
 Since they are formulated through language, they remain one-sided.
 They cannot give us the complete Truth.
 Furthermore, they often lead to intolerance: one doctrine against another, which leads to conflict and even war.

 Although many people believe that science is objective, it is not free of doctrines.
 As I pointed out already, one major doctrine in mainstream science is that reality is fundamentally material.
-Philosophies and ideologies can be doctrinal, and religions often have doctrines.
+Philosophies and ideologies can also be doctrinal, and religions often have doctrines.
 Many people have turned away from the doctrines of religions.
 They say that they are not religious but spiritual.
 I hope they do not fall prey to spiritual doctrines or fabricate their own doctrine.

 I learned that Aristotelian logic based on identity and either/or is still commonly used, even in most sciences.
 But identity does not exist in the real world.
 Even so-called identical twins are not completely identical.
 And thinking in terms of either/or appears rather limited.
 In many cases it needs to be replaced by both/and logic, a logic of complementarity, and a continuum logic, called fuzzy logic.
-Thus, for example, instead of arguing whether this person is good or bad, we can recognize that he is both good and bad, although in particular cases one or the other trait may predominate.
+Thus, for example, instead of arguing whether this person is good or bad, we can recognize that (s)he is both good and bad, although in particular cases one or the other trait may predominate.
 Or instead of debating whether something is true or false, we can see a gradation, a fuzziness, between these extremes.
 As Bart Kosko has demonstrated in his book Fuzzy Thinking: The New Science of Fuzzy Logic, we live in a fuzzy world.
 Almost everything appears fuzzy upon closer inspection.

 Yin-Yang thinking recognizes the complementarity and the continuum of Yin and Yang as one flows into the other.
 Furthermore, it emphasizes the unity of Yin-Yang, the unity of all.
 Remaining centred in this unity we can find peace.